oliveris/psn-tech-test/README.md

 # PSN Tech Test
 ## API design in Node.js with Express, v3

-A RESTful API to perform storage, deletion and search functionality.
+A RESTful API to perform create, read, deletion and search functionality.

 ### Project Setup